LLNL/DD-NM-ROM/README.md

   * --tol:        absolute tolerance for Newton solver

 ## Training a DD-LS-ROM (do this first)
-- Run the notebook driver_DD_LSROM.ipynb in the CPU environment first on all configurations of interest (e.g. subdomain configurations).
+- Run the notebook driver_DD_LSROM.ipynb in the CPU environment first on all configurations of interest.
+- For example, run with different subdomain configurations, different number of training snapshots, etc.
-  * Running on CPUs first lets you compute and store SVD data of snapshots, which then won't have to be recomputed in GPU environment.
+- Running on CPUs first lets you compute and store SVD data of snapshots, which then won't have to be recomputed in GPU environment.

 ## Training a DD-NM-ROM
 - Make sure the driver_LSROM notebook (see previous section) is run on the desired configuration using a CPU to store POD basis data.